mesibo/python/README.md

 ### Import Mesibo and initialise it

-From mesibo python package import the function class `Mesibo` and the callback class `MesiboNotify`
+From `mesibo` Python Package import the function class `Mesibo` and the callback class `MesiboNotify`

 ```python
 from mesibo import Mesibo